 100%

-of graduates were employed or pursuing a PhD within 4 months of graduation in 2019, 2018, 2017, and 2016.
+of graduates from our program were employed or pursuing a PhD within 4 months of graduation.

 80%

 or more of current Fellows typically live within a 15-minute commute of renowned museums and cultural sites including Longwood Gardens, Brandywine River Museum of Art, Hagley Museum & Library, Mt.
-Cuba Center; Nemours Estate; Read House & Gardens, and of course Winterthur Museum, Garden & Library.
+Cuba Center, Nemours Estate, Read House & Gardens, and of course Winterthur Museum, Garden & Library.
 The balance choose to live within a 15-minute commute of all major Philadelphia museums, archives, libraries, cultural sites, urban parks & gardens.